proplot-dev/proplot/docs/usage.rst

 ===================

-Outside of the features provided by the `proplot.figure.Figure` and `proplot.axes.Axes` subclasses, ProPlot includes several useful classes and :ref:`constructor functions <why_constructor>`.
+Outside of the features provided by the `proplot.figure.Figure` and `proplot.axes.Axes` subclasses, proplot includes several useful classes and :ref:`constructor functions <why_constructor>`.

 * The `~proplot.constructor.Colormap` and `~proplot.constructor.Cycle`